-- If the tick breaks apart and the body separates from the mouth-parts (teeth), re-grab the remaining piece attached to your skin, repeat beginning with step 2.
+- If the tick breaks apart and the body separates from the mouth parts (teeth), re-grab the remaining piece attached to your skin and repeat, beginning with step 2.

-After the tick is removed, clean and disinfect the bite area and your hands with rubbing alcohol, soap and water, or iodine scrub.
+After removing the tick, clean and disinfect the bite area and your hands with rubbing alcohol, soap and water, or iodine scrub.

 After removing the tick, dispose of the creature by placing in a plastic bag or vial, or wrap the little critter in tape (medical or duct tape) before putting in the garbage.
-Refrain from attempting to crush the tick between your fingers as this will spread its body fluids and contaminants.
+Refrain from attempting to crush the tick between your fingers, which will spread its body fluids and contaminants.

-These methods decrease the chance of removing the whole tick successfully, and the increase the possibility of infection and disease.
+These methods decrease the chance of removing the whole tick successfully and increase the possibility of infection and disease.

 Monitor the Bite Area